eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 4. Set an auto-prune crontab

-This is an optional component for [auto-pruning Geth](../Support/GethPrune.md#fully-automated-geth-prune).
+This is an optional component for [auto-pruning Geth or Nethermind](../Support/GethPrune.md#fully-automated-geth-prune).